RicRodPin/add1920-ricardo/u4/a1/README.md

 ==============================================================================
-Enter the fully qualified domain name of the computer on which you are setting up server software.
+Enter the fully qualified domain name of the computer on which you're setting up server software.
 Using the form
 <hostname>.<domainname>
 Example: eros.example.com.